-- WARNING: When access to the top of the unit is desired, the purchaser/end-user is cautioned to use appropriate means to comply with applicable safety standards related to working on elevated surfaces. - WARNING: When the fan speed of the unit is to be changed from the factory set speed, including changes achieved by the use of a variable fan speed device, steps must be taken to avoid operation at or near the fan's "critical speed" which could result in fan failure and possible personal injury or damage. - WARNING: The recirculating water system may contain chemicals or biological contaminants, including Legionella, which could be harmful if inhaled or ingested.
+- WARNING: When access to the top of the unit is desired, follow proper safety measures and regulations, including fall protection equipment requirements, for working on elevated surfaces. - WARNING: When the fan speed of the unit is to be changed from the factory set speed, including changes achieved by the use of a variable fan speed device, steps must be taken to avoid operation at or near the fan's "critical speed" which could result in fan failure and possible personal injury or damage. - WARNING: The recirculating water system may contain chemicals or biological contaminants, including Legionella, which could be harmful if inhaled or ingested.

 Personnel exposed directly to the discharge airstream and the associated drift mists, generated during operation of the water distribution system and/or fans, or mists produced by high pressure water jets or compressed air (if used to clean components of the recirculating water system), must wear respiratory protection equipment approved for such use by governmental occupational safety and health authorities. - WARNING: All electrical, mechanical, and rotating machinery are potential hazards, particularly for those not familiar with their design, construction, and operation.